EvanDiamantidis/TryHackMe/Vulnversity/README.md

 <br />

-We have now created a `unit file` that will read the contents of the `/root/root.txt` file and export them to the `/tmp/output` file.
+We have now created a `unit file` that will read the contents of `/root/root.txt` and export them to the `/tmp/output` file.
 The remaining steps according to the exploit is to link the `unit file` with `systemctl` and start it.

 ```
 www-data@vulnuniversity:/home/bill$ systemctl link $vuln